StackVista/stackstate-docs/use/metrics/top-metrics.md

 ## Change the displayed metrics

 The metrics displayed are taken from the three metric streams displayed at the top of the **Telemetry** list.
 The order of the **Telemetry** list is defined by the **Priority** assigned to each telemetry stream and then by the name of the telemetry stream.
-To change the top metrics displayed in the component context menu, [set the telemetry stream priority](/use/metrics/set-telemetry-stream-priority.md) to place the required telemetry streams at the top of the **Telemetry** list.
+To change the top metrics displayed in the component context menu, [set the telemetry stream priority](/use/metrics/set-telemetry-stream-priority.md) to fit the desired order of the **Telemetry** list.

 ![Top metrics and telemetry streams](/.gitbook/assets/v51_top_metrics_streams.png)